Riverscapes/Fluvial-Geomorphology/Assignments/module-03_assignment.md

 You will be performing a variety of morphometrics analyses of the Logan River Watershed.

 On your website, please make a web-page for [module 3]({{ site.baseurl }}/Course_Topics/module-03.html) (this is what you'll turn in for Canvas.
 For the Logan River Watershed (a 10 digit HUC - [1601020303](https://data.riverscapes.net/p/d033fd87-b155-4a72-a272-29fa701fff78/).
 Your page should have a heading for each of the assignment tasks listed below.
 I describe the bare minimum you need to include in each task on your page, but you may want to provide additional context.
-Briefly explain your methods as well.
+Briefly explain your methods as well, including how you calculated each of your metrics/values.
 Make sure all questions are answered.

 ### Assignment Tasks